r-pufky/docs/services/nginx/README.md

 * `1` incremental counter for which matching patterns to apply.
 If using multiple certificates this will represent the resolution order.
 * `O` is used to match the _Organizational Name_ of the server CA `{SERVER}`.
-  This will use this certificate for all '{SERVER}' cert auth requests.
+  This will use this certificate for all `{SERVER}` cert auth requests.
 * If using a _reg_ file, ensure proper escaping:

 ```